OmegAMP: Targeted AMP Discovery via Biologically Informed Generation: OmegAMP

-\textbf{\textit{Selection of Biologically Informative Scales} } The choice of the specific amino acid scales for our embedding $E(a)$ is crucial for capturing properties directly relevant to antimicrobial activity and peptide structure.
-We therefore curated a set of $5$ scales designed to provide complementary biochemical information pertinent to AMP function: \begin{inparaenum}[\itshape (1)\upshape] \item \textbf{Hydrophobicity:} The Wimley-White scale \citep{wimley1996experimentally} quantifies amino acid membrane affinity and insertion propensity. \item \textbf{Charge:} The isoelectric point (pI) indicates the pH at which an amino acid carries no net electrical charge, helping to distinguish acidic and basic residues. \item[\textit{(3-4)}] \textbf{Structural Propensities:} The Levitt scale \citep{levitt1978conformational} captures secondary structure tendencies, while the Transmembrane Propensity scale \citep{zhao2006amino} informs about transmembrane helix formation. \item[\textit{(5)}] \textbf{Antimicrobial Correlation:} The Average Amino Acid Surface Area Index (AASI) \citep{juretic2009computational} is directly correlated with antimicrobial activity and selectivity. \end{inparaenum} Together, these scales imbue our embedding $E(a)$ with a multifaceted biochemical profile essential for effective AMP generation; see \cref{sec:amino-acid-scales} for a background on amino acid scales.

-\paragraph{Conditioning Scheme} Effective AMP design requires the control of activity, physiocochemical and structural features.
+\textbf{\textit{Selection of Biologically Informative Amino Acid Property Scales} } The choice of the specific amino acid scales for our embedding $E(a)$ is crucial for capturing properties directly relevant to antimicrobial activity and peptide structure.
+We therefore curated a set of $5$ scales designed to provide complementary biochemical information pertinent to AMP function: \begin{inparaenum}[(1)] \item \textbf{Hydrophobicity:} The Wimley-White scale \citep{wimley1996experimentally} quantifies amino acid membrane affinity and insertion propensity. \item \textbf{Charge:} The isoelectric point (pI) indicates the pH at which an amino acid carries no net electrical charge, helping to distinguish acidic and basic residues. \item[\textit{(3-4)}] \textbf{Structural Propensities:} The Levitt scale \citep{levitt1978conformational} captures secondary structure tendencies, while the Transmembrane Propensity scale \citep{zhao2006amino} informs about transmembrane helix formation. \item[\textit{(5)}] \textbf{Antimicrobial Correlation:} The Average Amino Acid Selectivity Index (AASI) \citep{juretic2009computational} is directly correlated with antimicrobial activity and selectivity. \end{inparaenum} Together, these scales imbue our embedding $E(a)$ with a multifaceted biochemical profile essential for effective AMP generation; see \cref{sec:amino-acid-scales} for a background on amino acid scales. \paragraph{Conditioning Scheme} Effective AMP design requires the control of activity, physiocochemical and structural features.
 We propose a conditioning scheme that aligns well with our embedding and enables targeted generation through explicit control of underlying physicochemical attributes.
 For any given peptide sequence \(\bm{s}\), we define a function \(\text{cond}(\bm{s})\) that maps the input sequence to a vector representing key controllable properties: being an AMP, length, net charge and overall hydrophobicity.